 Additionally, the engineered construction of these planks allows for various installation techniques, such as glue-down or floating, allowing for more flexibility in design.
 The lower maintenance requirements of engineered hardwood, compared to traditional hardwood, save both time and money.
 The many benefits of engineered hardwood make it an attractive option for those looking to add beauty and functionality to any space.

 Types of Engineered Hardwood Available on the Market

 Engineered hardwood flooring is a popular option for those seeking the look of hardwood without the high price tag.
-Several different types of engineered hardwood are available on the market, each with its unique characteristics.
-Some popular options include traditional engineered hardwood, which consists of multiple layers of wood stacked together and finished with a natural hardwood veneer.
+Several types of engineered hardwood are available on the market, each with unique characteristics.
+Some popular options include Alderfer black walnut lumber or traditional engineered hardwood, which consists of multiple layers of wood stacked together and finished with a natural hardwood veneer.

 Another popular option is luxury vinyl plank flooring, which mimics the look of hardwood but is made from vinyl.
 With so many different types of engineered hardwood to choose from, it’s essential to do your research and choose the one that best suits your needs and budget.

 Tips for Maintenance and Care of Engineered Hardwood Floors

 Maintaining and caring for your engineered hardwood floors is essential in keeping them looking beautiful for years to come.
 Start by sweeping or vacuuming regularly to remove any dirt or debris that can scratch the surface.
 Avoid using wet mops or steam cleaning, as excess moisture can cause warping and damage.
 Instead, consider using a hardwood floor cleaner designed explicitly for engineered hardwood flooring.